JTBD Topics & Definitions

 Examples:

-Good examples Bad examples
+Good examples | Bad examples |

-Deploy [verb] code changes [object] Manage Releases – No clear end state, the Job will never be done.
+Deploy [verb] code changes [object] | Manage Releases – No clear end state, the Job will never be done. |

-Ensure code changes meet Org standards Review Merge Request efficiently – References a solution (Merge Request) and uses an Adjective (efficiently)
+Ensure code changes meet Org standards | Review Merge Request efficiently – References a solution (Merge Request) and uses an Adjective (efficiently) |

-Consumption Jobs
+Consumption Chain Jobs

 When looking through the lens of the Job Performer, there are several aspects of a product that must get done prior to, during, or after a Main Job can be achieved.
 For instance, the first thing that must be done is to evaluate a product for purchase, involving research, evaluation, and transaction.
 After buying a product, it must be received, installed, and set up.
 Users must learn how to use it, and they might also need to transport, clean, store, maintain, upgrade, repair, and eventually dispose of it.
 While people don’t buy products to configure or maintain them, making these tasks easier can make a product more attractive.

-💡 Consumption Jobs are not mapped using a Job Map.
+💡 Consumption Chain Jobs are not mapped using a Job Map.
 Instead, they are listed and do not have a specific order.

 Some examples of Consumption Job Types:

 Related Jobs are often within the same or adjacent Domain.
-For example, A related job to “Implement enhancements to my application” would be “Ensure code changes adhere to Org standards.”
+For example, A Related Job to “Implement enhancements to my application” would be “Ensure code changes adhere to Org standards.”
 Both of these are in the Code Development domain.

-💡 Knowing what your related jobs are can lead to the creation of a platform-level solution that gets many jobs done.
+💡 Knowing what your Related Jobs are can lead to the creation of a platform-level solution that gets many Jobs done.

 Main Job Hierarchy